 I am an Assistant Professor at the University of Michigan's School of Information.
 I study and design socio-technical systems that support career development in self-directed forms of employment, such as micro-entrepreneurship, freelance work, and gig work.
 At the moment, I am working with small business owners and community organizations in Detroit to develop more accessible structures for skill development and social support in the workplace.

 I develop theory and practice human-centered design informed by research in human-computer interaction, crowdsourcing, social computing, and learning sciences.
-I have been supported by the NSF Graduate Research Fellowship, NSF Cyberlearning Grant, and Northwestern’s Segal Design Cluster Fellowship.
+I have been funded by the National Science Foundation, Kauffman Foundation, Family Independence Initiative, and UM Center for Academic Innovation.
 I previously interned at Microsoft Research and Facebook as a HCI/UX Researcher.

-Prior to UMSI, I completed my PhD in Mechanical Engineering at Northwestern University's Segal Design Institute where I worked with Dr. Liz Gerber in the Delta Lab.
+Prior to starting my current position, I was Presidential Post-doctoral Fellow at the University of Michigan School of Information.
+Prior to UMSI, I completed my PhD in Mechanical Engineering at Northwestern University's Segal Design Institute where I was funded by the NSF Graduate Research Program Fellowship.
 I received my B.S. in Physics with a Minor in Mechanical Engineering from MIT in 2011.
-Most recently, I was a post-doctoral research fellow in the Social Innovations Group working with Dr. Tawanna Dillahunt.

 June 13, 2022: Work featured in Crain's Detroit Business